Find out how to create a meaningful experience that recognizes your Hispanic employees.

 National Hispanic Heritage Month has roots dating back to 1968, first, as a week-long celebration that was later expanded to a full month in 1988.
 The start date is on or near the Independence Days of several Latin American countries, including Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Mexico, and Chile.

 Creating an inclusive workplace involves recognizing and celebrating the different cultures that make up your team.
 Engaging in Hispanic Heritage Month activities serves multiple purposes: it boosts employee morale, fosters a sense of belonging for Hispanic employees, and encourages a more diverse and dynamic work environment.
-Here are some ideas on ways you can participate in Hispanic Heritage Month in the workplace.

 There’s no better way to start than by supporting local Hispanic-owned businesses.
 Whether it’s catering lunch from a local taqueria or buying office supplies from a Hispanic-owned shop, this effort goes way beyond symbolism – it tangibly demonstrates that your company walks the walk by including not just diverse staff, but vendors, too.

 Immerse your team in Hispanic culture by inviting speakers to a “Lunch and Learn” session.
 These individuals could be successful entrepreneurs, leaders, artists, or even colleagues who want to share their experiences, stories, or expertise.
 This provides an invaluable platform for open dialogues about Hispanic culture, the challenges faced by the Hispanic community, and their successes.
-Don’t forget to fairly compensate speakers for their time and effort!
+Of course, don’t forget to fairly compensate speakers for their time and effort!

 If your company has many employees working remotely, throwing a virtual fiesta can bring a festive vibe into your employees’ homes.
-Create a playlist brimming with Latin American music to set the mood.
+First, create a playlist brimming with Latin American music to set the mood.
 Include genres like Salsa, Merengue, Bachata, and Reggaeton to demonstrate the diversity within the Hispanic music scene.
 With options like Ricky Martin, Bad Bunny, Rosalía, and Prince Royce, it’s hard to make a playlist that won’t start the party!

 Food is a powerful expression of culture, and hosting an in-person or virtual cooking class could introduce your employees to Hispanic cuisine.
-Collaborate with a local Hispanic chef or a cooking enthusiast within your team who can guide your employees through preparing a traditional dish.
+So, collaborate with a local Hispanic chef or a cooking enthusiast within your team who can guide your employees through preparing a traditional dish.
 This hands-on experience can create lasting memories and connections, as well as a newfound appreciation for Hispanic culinary traditions.

 Throwing a trivia party is a great way to learn about Hispanic culture.
 Start by researching interesting facts about Hispanic history, arts, cuisine, music, and notable figures.
 During the party, divide your team into groups to foster healthy competition.
 You might even offer small prizes for the winners to up the excitement (if the prizes are related to Hispanic culture, even better!).
 Create an immersive experience, by accompanying your trivia party with snacks or music popular with the Hispanic community.
 Here are some sample questions you can use: